newsch/friend_value_hacking/reports/draft_review_evan.md

 ### Results: Do you understand what the results are (not yet considering their interpretation)?
 If they are presented graphically, are the visualizations effective?
 Do all figures have labels on the axes and captions?

-The results of the original report aren't presented graphically.
+The results of the original report aren't presented graphically, but the figures that ae in the report are all labeled.

 ### Interpretation: Does the draft report interpret the results as an answer to the motivating question?
 Does the argument hold water?